Criticism of the Space Shuttle program

 When all design and maintenance costs are taken into account, the final cost of the Space Shuttle program, averaged over all missions and adjusted for inflation (2008), was estimated to come out to $1.5 billion per launch, or 60,000 $/kg to LEO.
-This should be contrasted with the originally envisioned costs of 118 $/lb of payload in 1972 dollars (approximately $ per pound adjusting for inflation to 2019).
+This should be contrasted with the originally envisioned costs of 118 $/lb of payload in 1972 dollars (approximately $ per pound adjusting for inflation to 2019)."The Space Shuttle was designed to be cost effective at a weekly flight rate, a goal that was never credible."